momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 playlist_720p30.m3u8?token=<encoder_api_key>&ttl_seconds=3600&role=origin
 ```

-Verify that each variant playlist is accessible, and if you can download the last media segment listed in the variant playlist (the live point):
+Verify that each variant playlist is accessible, and if you can download the last media segment listed in the variant playlists (aka *the live point*).
+Below are the `curl` commands to view the 480p manifest and the live point.

 ```
 $ curl "https://<momento_rest_endpoint>/cache/live-origin/playlist_480p30.m3u8?token=<player_api_key>"